ecbypi/paraphrase/README.md

 end
 ```

-If a key is required, passed `:required => true` to the options.
+If a key is required, pass `:required => true` to the options.
 This will
-return an empty results set
+return an empty results set if value for that key is missing.

 ```ruby
 class Post < ActiveRecord::Base